-As with any curry this goes amazing with some rice and naan bread.
-If you’re not feeling like either of those then it’s still fine just by itself.
-If you’re thinking of experimenting a little then you could always try potato mash, cauliflower rice or even polenta.
+As with any curry, this goes amazing with some rice and naan bread.
+If you’re not feeling like either of those, then it’s still okay just by itself.
+If you’re thinking of experimenting a little, then you could always try potato mash, cauliflower rice or even polenta.

 The leftovers for this dish will reheat well so make sure you keep them.
-It makes for a delicious lunch the next day if you have a microwave or stove-top that you can use to reheat with.
+It makes for a delicious lunch the next day if you have a microwave or stove-top that you can use to reheat.
 I would probably not keep the leftovers for more than a few days.

-If you want to see how this recipe is done, then be sure to check out the video below.
+If you want to see how to do this recipe, then be sure to check out the video below.
 It takes you through all the steps to getting this dish prepared and cooking.

 Slow Cooker Chicken Korma Recipe

 - 1kg (35 oz.) chicken breasts or thighs, cubed

 - 400ml (13 ½ oz.) can coconut cream

 - 1 onion, diced

 - 1 Tbsp. chili (Paste, powder or fresh)

 - 1 tsp turmeric, ground